QuentinPerez/42-toolkit/CONTRIBUTING.md

 A few things:

-* If you're planning to implement a new feature, it is probably a good idea to talk about it on the [tracker](https://github.com/QuentinPerez/42-toolkit/issues) before you start coding
+*If you're intent to implement a new feature, it is better to talk about it, to the [tracker](https://github.com/QuentinPerez/42-toolkit/issues) before.
-* In general, if you're not 100% sure that what you're doing should be in the project, [talk about it](https://github.com/QuentinPerez/42-toolkit/issues)!
+* Usually you're not 100% sure if what you're doing should be in the project or not, then [just ask](https://github.com/QuentinPerez/42-toolkit/issues)!
-* Please never commit code that cannot compile, even if this commit is in the middle of your branch and noone will ever notice it.
+* Please never commit code that cannot compile, even if this commit is in the middle of your branch and no one will ever notice it.
 Please.
-* **A commit should do one thing, and it should do it well**
+* **A commit has to do only one thing, and has to do it well**
-* **A branch name should state clearly what that branch does**
+* **A branch name has to state clearly what it does**

 ### How do I commit?